Each year according to the International

 MIG and flux cored welders on large projects should be depositing a minimum of 20 - 23

-pounds of weld wire a shift, (few do).
+pounds of weld wire a shift, yet few do.
 The reality is during the construction

 of many ships and oil platforms, that due to the lack of

-supervision - management focus on attaining weld deposition rates, most welders will typically deposit only
+supervision and lack of management focus on attaining weld deposition rates, most welders will typically deposit only

-10 to 15 pound of flux cored weld per shift.
+10 to 13 pound of flux cored or MIG weld per shift.

-Due to lack of logical flux cored weld best practices,
+Due to lack of logical flux cored or MIG weld best practices,

-few weld facilities ask the welders to date and time tag new wire reels utilized.
-Whats normal is the flux cored wires are left out in cold, damp or humid conditions for god knows who knows
+few weld facilities will ask the welders to date tag any new wire reels utilized.
+Whats normal is the flux cored wires are left out in cold, damp or humid conditions for god knows

 contrast to stick welding, which has the flux on the surface of the electrode,